Chapter 4. REST APIs

 Note

-There are some things you’ll set in your conventions that will be annoying to stick to sometimes, especially in a time crunch.
-That’s why it’s important to implement a few features and see how things go in practice before you really enforce them through linting and other scripts.
+Some things that you’ll set in your conventions will be annoying to stick to sometimes, especially during a time crunch.
+That’s why it’s important to implement a few features and see how things go in practice before you really enforce conventions through linting and other scripts.
+Once your conventions are in a good place, though, don’t deviate from them unless there’s a significant change to the direction of the project.
+The consistency throughout your codebases is what will make projects easier to maintain over the long term.

-As discussed in chapter 2, Nest.js is the framework you’ll build with.
-You won’t go through writing all of the code tutorial-style here.
+As discussed in Chapter 2, NestJS is the framework you’ll build with.
+We won’t go through writing all the code tutorial-style here.
 I’ll address underlying reasons for why functionality is implemented a certain way.
 This is the type of thinking that spreads to any framework.
-I will leave it up to you to look through the Nest.js docs to understand the syntax of the code.
+I’ll leave it up to you to look through the NestJS docs to understand the syntax of the code.

 There are so many things to consider when you start coding on the backend.
 The secret is to just pick an area and focus on it first.
 You’ll come back through and address security, performance, and testing concerns.
-For now though, you need to get some endpoints working so the frontend can start work connecting the UI to the API.
+For now, though, you need to get some endpoints working, so the frontend can start connecting the UI to the API.
 You’ll start by writing the basic CRUD operations you know the app will need.
 In this project, you’ll need CRUD endpoints for:

 • Managing products